-We could position Blissful Prospecting as a credible player in the space by through interviews on all the top sales podcasts.
+We positioned Blissful Prospecting as a credible player in the space through interviews on all the top sales podcasts.

 A few friends have podcasts, which was a great place to start.
 Plus, I could mention our interview in my cold emails.
 Social proof in action again.

-My friend, Raj, has a podcast called Startup Hypeman, which helped SaaS founders and salespeople with their sales and marketing.
+My friend, Raj, has a podcast called Startup Hypeman, which helps SaaS founders and salespeople with their sales and marketing.

 He also introduced me to Rob, who runs a marketing podcast for agencies in the sports industry.

 Then I met Liston Witherill, who hosts a sales podcast, through a mutual connection.
 That shared connection also introduced me to Michael Knouse over at the Startup Sessions podcast.

 You can see and listen to these podcasts here.
 They’re listed in chronological order.